 No. We’re not covered by insurance to have people teach belaying that are not ACMG qualified CUBE instructors.
 They can take either the Beginner or Refresher lesson, or you can teach your friends at home.

-We do have access to change rooms but there are no longer showers available due to Selkirk’s COVID-19 protocols.
+We do have access to change rooms and showers.

 The Parent & Tot Climb Times are every Saturday from 10am-12pm.
 Since we don’t usually allow tots 5 and under in our facility, it is a time for climber parents to come and bring their little ones along.
 Although we put up easy kids holds on one wall each Saturday morning, it should be mentioned that our facility is not set up as a children’s facility and no lessons are offered during this time.
 If guardians want to climb, a ratio of 2 guardians to 1 child is recommended.